Hostages freed after Trader Joe's standoff in LA; suspect surrenders; at least 3 shot, 1 dead

 The standoff lasted about three hours, ending with the unidentified suspect being taken into custody.

-The fatality was identified as Melyda Cordao, an employee of the Trader Joe's store, in the city's Silver Lake section, according to a Twitter message posted by her brother and reported by local media.
+The fatality was identified as Melyda Corado, an employee of the Trader Joe's store, in the city's Silver Lake section, according to a Twitter message posted by her brother and reported by local media.

 "I’m sad to say she didn’t make it.
 My baby sister.
 My world.
 I appreciate the retweets and the love," Albert Corado tweeted.
 "Please respect my family’s privacy as we are still coming to terms with this."